CWEzio/Notes/drake.md

 - Pydrake's binding is defined in the /bindings/pydrake directory.
 You can check the source code to see whether the function you need has been binded to python.

 ### Pydrake's symbolic comparison operator for Vecotor of `Expression`
-Related information can be found in [this issue](https://github.com/RobotLocomotion/drake/issues/8315) (most relevant), [this pull](https://github.com/RobotLocomotion/drake/pull/11171) and [this question](https://stackoverflow.com/questions/68615278/runtimeerror-you-should-not-call-bool-nonzero-on-formula).
+Related information can be found in [this issue](https://github.com/RobotLocomotion/drake/issues/8315) (most relevant), [this pull](https://github.com/RobotLocomotion/drake/pull/11171), [this question](https://stackoverflow.com/questions/64736910/using-le-or-ge-with-scalar-left-hand-side-creates-unsized-formula-array) and [this question](https://stackoverflow.com/questions/68615278/runtimeerror-you-should-not-call-bool-nonzero-on-formula).

 It should be noted that, in pydrake, the comparison operator like `<=` can not operate on a vector of expressions.
 Instead, `lt`, `le`, `eq`, `ne`, `ge` and `gt` should be used.
 These operators are defined in `/binding/pydrake/_math_extra.py`.
 These operators are defined as a workaround to avoid the undesired behaviors of operator like `<=` for vector of expressions.